ioanabadea6/librarie_cu_recomandare/Dillinger (1).md

 - Book Catalog: Users can browse and search the catalog by various criteria (title, author, genre, etc.).
 - Book Details: Detailed information about books, including descriptions, ratings, and reviews.
 - Shopping Cart: Users can add books to their shopping cart and proceed to checkout.
-- Recommendations: The system recommends books based on the user's preferences and previous interactions with the application, also based on a form.
+- Recommendations: The system recommends random books.
 - Admin Panel: Admin users can add, edit, or remove books, manage orders, and view user activities.

 ## Data base